 I couldn’t resist the lure of designing another paper flower after I had so many requests for it.
 I hope you don’t mind too much.
-Thus, I present my two different designs for paper magnolias—one with 9 petals, and one with 12 petals.
-Like my peony, rose, carnation, and tulip, these petals are tracked from real magnolia petals.
+Thus, I present my two different designs for paper magnolias—one with nine petals, and one with 12 petals.
+Like my peony, rose, carnation, and tulip, these petals are traced from real magnolia petals.

 This post shows you exactly how to make your own paper magnolias!
 I personally prefer the 12-petal version over the 9-petal version, simply because it’s a little easier to arrange the petals the way I like them after I roll them up.